 FDA Approves Basal-IQ Predictive Low Suspend for the t:slim X2 Pump from Tandem

-TODAY, Tandem announced FDA approval of the Basal-IQ™ technology, a predictive low glucose suspend (PLGS) feature designed to help reduce the frequency and duration of low glucose events for the t:slim X2™ Insulin Pump.
+TODAY, Tandem announced FDA approval of the Basal-IQ™ technology, a predictive low glucose suspend (PLGS) feature designed to help reduce the frequency and duration of low blood glucose events for the t:slim X2™ Insulin Pump.
 The technology has been approved for children as young as 6 years old.
-Basal-IQ will roll out at the same time as the with Dexcom G6® continuous glucose monitoring (CGM) integration.
+Basal-IQ will roll out at the same time as the Dexcom G6® continuous glucose monitoring (CGM) integration.
 Tandem expects the t:slim X2 Pump with Basal-IQ technology to be available in August 2018, and all in-warranty t:slim X2 users in the United States will have the option to add the new feature free of charge via remote software update.

 The Basal-IQ rollout is the first step from Tandem towards their more complete hybrid closed-loop system, which will be called Control-IQ.
 This is the first FDA approval of a pump algorithm integrating with the Dexcom G6, on the heel’s of it’s “interoperability” approval this spring.